-- Staged evaluation of the progressive levels of BIM, including the history of digital drawing and project techniques and onwards to the future predicted trends related to the subject. - Evaluations of reported case studies from the UK and beyond will include consideration of how these techniques could be applied to projects students are aware of or have actively been involved with in order to underpin the theory included in the module, together with reference to health and safety aspects, sustainable considerations and commercial awareness, with the scope for practical application. - Use of hand sketching to convey information in a clear, simple and concise manner.
+- Staged evaluation of the progressive levels of BIM, including the history of project management, digital drawing and project techniques and onwards to the future predicted trends related to the subject. - Evaluations of reported case studies from the UK and beyond will include consideration of how these techniques could be applied to projects students are aware of or have actively been involved with in order to underpin the theory included in the module, together with reference to health and safety aspects, sustainable considerations and commercial awareness, with the scope for practical application. - Theory relating to BIM as a digital process will be supplemented with CAD laboratory sessions where the practical application of key stages will be addressed using relevant models.
+This will include using CAD programs to understand parametric modelling, interoperability, collaboration formats etc.